 To enhance user experience, we use performance and analytical cookies to understand and analyze the key performance indexes of our website.
 Performance cookies help us deliver better user experiences by tracking metrics such as load times and response times.
 Analytical cookies help us understand how visitors interact with our website by providing information on metrics like the number of visitors, bounce rate, traffic source, and more.

-If you a fan of art or museums then Edinburgh is full of them.
-Whether you are looking for something to keep your kids entertained or perhaps some time away from them then we have something for all.
+If you a fan of art galleries or museums then Edinburgh is full to the brim.
+Whether you are looking for something to keep your kids entertained while you kill some time or perhaps some time away from them then we have something for all.

 The Museum of Childhood is a collection of children’s toys and playthings, situated on the Royal Mile, in Edinburgh, Scotland.
 It was the first museum in the world to specialise in the history of childhood.

-The City Art Centre is part of the Museums & Galleries Edinburgh, which sits under the Culture directorate of the City of Edinburgh Council.
-The City Art Centre has a collection which include historic and modern Scottish painting and photography, as well as contemporary art and craft.
+The City Art Centre is part of the Museums & Galleries Edinburgh, which sits under the Culture Directorate of the City of Edinburgh Council.
+The City Art Centre has a collection that includes historic and modern Scottish painting and photography, as well as contemporary art and craft.

 Their collection consists of 12,000 objects and specimens that tell the story of 300 years of anatomical teaching at the University of Edinburgh.
 About one-third of the museum’s collection is related to pathology, anatomy, and zoology.
 This includes anatomical teaching models, human skeletal remains, dried and fluid-preserved specimens.
 The rest of the collections include phrenology, pharmacology, anthropology, ethnography, forensics, and artworks.
 The museum displays a number of unique objects including the skull of George Buchanan (tutor to James VI), a dissected body demonstrating the lymphatic system injected with mercury (dated 1788), and the skeleton of notorious murderer William Burke (1829).